johjor/Python_Course_2025/README.md

   Includes scripts for each hypothesis.
 These scripts handle filtering, grouping, and plotting.
 Each of the scripts is to show how the developement of the figures happened..
 The final result is in the *"IMDb_exam.ipynb"* file.

 - `/source`
-  Contains the image used in this `README.md`.
+  Contains the images used in this "README.md" and "IMDb_exam.ipynb".

 - `download_kaggle_dataset.ipynb`
   Demonstrates the KaggleHub API download process.